 The Group strives to reduce non-dangerous/non-hazardous waste sent to landfill by recycling.
 Hydrocarbon or glycol contaminated rags, absorbents and filters, as well as industrial plastic containers are removed from the Project and recycled by a Third Party.
 Additionally, paper used in office operations is also recycled.
 There was no disposal of hazardous waste as defined by Apprendix 27 of the Listing Rules during the reporting period.
-In 2022, the significant increase in non-hazardous waste was mainly due to increase in evaporator blowdown water resulting from more steam generation during the year due to the full resumption in project operations since April 2022.
+In 2024, the decrease in non-hazardous waste was mainly due to decrease in evaporator blowdown water resulting from less steam generation during the year due to lower annual bitumen production volume.